-Students may recover credit in summer school to make up failed courses or accelerate in order to meet promotion standards.
-MPHS Summer School is taught for the total course work; it is not taught by semester.
+Students may recover credit in summer school to make up failed courses in order to meet promotion standards.
 The grade received by a student retaking a class during summer school, due to failure of the course during the regular school year, shall be recorded on the permanent record.
 Consult with your counselor if needed.